For us, it’s about making a difference as individuals too – beyond the insights we glean and the work we produce.

 Each year we tuck into hot sarnies and cakes at our Macmillan coffee mornings.
 We’ve done our fair share of Tough Mudders too, raising money for local charities like Cirencester’s Churn Project.

-In 2019, we pledged to make a meaningful difference in our community and keep at it.
-We set up our Community Giving Group – our very own goodwill ambassadors – to look for ways and places where we can make a difference.
+In 2019, we pledged to make a difference in our community and keep at it.
+We set up our Community Giving Group – our very own goodwill ambassadors – to look for ways and places where we can make a positive change.

-There’ll be no let-up this year.
+There’ll be no let-up this year, whatever challenges we’ll face.
 We’ll be pushing on with what we’ve started – to continue our environmental drive and up our sustainable energy programme.
-We’re looking to…
+We’re looking to create a brighter future by…

 It’s all in the name of promoting a healthy environment.
 We’re making a workplace that’s bigger than work – one that’s socially responsible, promotes transparency and has an ethical approach.
 Part of that is about reducing our environmental impact and being active in an effort to reduce our carbon footprint.